-- Wherever possible, to talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk - Whether to make a child protection referral to social care (intake and assessment) because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.
-Any serious concerns will be reported immediately to children's services via a written referral (bic 100) or via telephone prior to bic100 being completed or
+Wherever possible, to talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk or

+Whether to make a child protection referral to social care (intake and assessment) because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.
+Any serious concerns will be reported immediately to children's services via a written referral or via telephone prior to referral being completed

-- Not to make a referral at this stage, an Early Help Assessment Form (EHA) may be more appropriate - If further monitoring is necessary - If it would be appropriate/beneficial to undertake an assessment (e.g. BIC 100/CAF) and/or make a referral for other services.
+- Not to make a referral at this stage, an Early Help Assessment Form (EHA) may be more appropriate - If further monitoring is necessary - If it would be appropriate/beneficial to undertake an assessment (e.g. standard referral) and/or make a referral for other services.

 All information and actions taken, including the reasons for any decisions made, will be fully documented.
-All referrals to Children's Services will be accompanied by a standard referral form (BIC 100).
+All referrals to Children's Services will be accompanied by a standard referral form.